yinpatt/norm/README.md

 ##Normalization
-Normalization is a function for R, which tries make normalization easy in data processing.
+Normalization is a package for R, which tries to make normalization easy in data processing.

 ##Installation